 Applicant.
-Person, corporation or other legal entity possessing the legal right to develop the mineral resource who has applied for an oil and gas operation permit.
+Person, corporation or other legal entity possessing the legal right to develop the mineral resource who has applied for a special review permit for an oil and gas operation.

 BTEX and/or TPH.
 Benzene, Toluene, Ethylbenzene, Xylene and Total Petroleum Hydrocarbons.